PeakRead/DF/README.md

 if you want dont

-very WIP
+less WIP than befour so thats good

 made in processing:
 basicaly java but i dont want to deal whit System.out.print i just want a print stuff

-gameplay is like the combat part of Terraria
+gameplay is... something?
+i dont know anymore

-20 bad levels exist
+40 bad levels exist now

 byebye